JasminaZHAW/MLDM2/LightningAI/README_Setup.md

 The Center for Artificial Intelligence @ ZHAW provides you with compute resources in the cloud.
 LightningAI allows you to edit your code in the browser or with your favourite IDE via a remote development environment.
 You will have access to a GPU and can run your code in the background.
 By the end of the setup, you will have an account set up, be part of the Course Org and assigned to a group.

-## Prerequisites

-We assume that you completed the first tutorial and have a running VScode installation as well as created an SSH key for connecting to github.zhaw.ch.
-Please sign in using your student email such that we can link it to the course.

 ## Step I: Register and Create an Account

 Navigate to [https://lightning.ai](https://lightning.ai) and create an account.
 Provide your ZHAW